Sign up for the Park & Rec E-News to keep up-to-date on the project. Be sure to select "Parks & Recreation News."

 - Aquatic facility in the existing ice arena shell

 Construction began in April 2016 with completion of the ice arena scheduled for December 2016.
-Community Center renovations are projected to wrap up by June 2017.
+Community Center renovations are wrapping up in summer 2017.

 292 Design Group designed the new Ice Arena and Community Center improvements:

 In December 2015, the City Council awarded contracts to 24 bidders for $25,826,178.
 See a full list of the contract awards.
 Additional fees, including design, sewer and water charges, security measures and owner's costs, bring the full cost of the project to $30,416,779.